codesharedot/dex-price/README.md

-# gochain price
+# salt price

-Gets the gochain price with Python (from JSON).
+Gets the salt price with Python (from JSON).

 https://pythonbasics.org